vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -domain

-The name of the workload domain in which the certificate is requested to be installed or where the ESXi host is located.
+The name of the workload domain in which the certificate is requested to be installed or where the ESX host is located.

 ```yaml
 Type: String